Black Infant Health Program (BIH)

 Black babies in America die at more than twice the rate of babies from all other populations during their first year of life because they are born too soon and are too small.
 Likewise, more African American women die during pregnancy and childbirth than any other ethnic group.
-The primary goal of the Black Infant Health Program is to improve the survival rate for African American mothers and infants.
+Evidence suggests that negative birth outcomes of African American women may be linked to chronic stress associated with social factors including racial discrimination.

 - Healthy Meals (at each session)

 - Transportation Assistance (to and from group sessions & doctor appointments)

 - Individual Life Planning (to help mom plan for her future)

 - Health and Family Support Referrals (as needed)

 - Support Services from a Public Health Nurse and Social Worker (as needed)

 - 10 sessions for pregnant women